 Business Major: Accounting Option (B.A.)
-UNHM
+Manchester

 The Accounting Option is offered in response to the growing demand for Accounting graduates in public accounting firms as well as in industry.
 Many local public accounting firms have expressed that with an expected high retirement rate among “baby boomers”, there appears to be a need for graduates with robust accounting credentials.
 Representatives from well-known CPA exam prep course firms expressed the opinion that accountants are in high demand and the unemployment rate in this industry is very low.

 The requirements for sitting for the CPA exam in the State of New Hampshire are a bachelor’s degree, 24 credits in business subjects, and 30 credits in accounting subjects.
-The Accounting Option within the Business program provides these required courses.
+The Accounting Option within the Business program provides these required credits.

 |Introductory Business Core Courses|